eandy5000/jquery_carousel/README.md

+# I took this old assignment and updated and improved it.
+Completed master mode

-# Zeta Weekend Challenge 02
+## Zeta Weekend Challenge 02

 Hello Primers!